 College-Wide Awards and Prizes

-Rev. Francis A. O’Malley, SJ, Memorial Award is awarded to the member(s) of the graduating class who has achieved the highest cumulative average among students who have completed four years of study at Canisius College.
-This award is based on eight semesters of completed work and is announced at graduation.
+The Rev. Francis A. O’Malley, SJ, Memorial Award is awarded to the member(s) of the graduating class who has achieved the highest cumulative average among students who have completed four years of study at Canisius College.
+This award is based on eight semesters of completed work.

-Rev. James M. Demske, SJ, Scholastic Achievement Award is bestowed upon a senior(s) who has transferred to Canisius College and has completed at least 60 credit hours at Canisius.
+The Rev. James M. Demske, SJ, Scholastic Achievement Award is bestowed upon a senior(s) who has transferred to Canisius College and has completed at least 60 credit hours at Canisius.
 This student will have achieved an exceptionally high cumulative average while a student at Canisius.
-This award is based on all semesters of completed work at Canisius and is announced at graduation.
+This award is based on all semesters of completed work at Canisius.

 The Alumni Association Distinguished Senior Award is awarded to a senior(s) who has distinguished him/herself through leadership roles and service to the college.